 If an exemption is granted after a public sector body or the Government of Alberta has already made its disclosure for that year, they'll:

-- be asked to remove the information from disclosure as soon as possible for the current year
+- remove the information from disclosure as soon as possible for the current year

 - remove information relating to prior years as long as it's possible to do so